cybruGhost/CubicStream/README.md

 # 🎵 CubicStream

 ## still Ongoing ...
-Will Fix Streaming issues next week .
+If you can contribute plz pullrequest .

 **CubicStream** is a sleek and powerful music web app that lets you stream audio from YouTube and other online sources in one smooth interface.